Elizabeth II Marks Platinum Jubilee With Queen Camilla Announcement - UrduPoint

 Elizabeth II Marks Platinum Jubilee With 'Queen Camilla' Announcement

-London, Feb 6 (UrduPoint / Pakistan Point News - 6th Feb, 2022 ) :Queen Elizabeth II on Sunday became the first British monarch to reign for seven decades, expressing her "sincere wish" for Camilla, the wife of her heir Prince Charles, to ultimately be known as Queen Consort.
+London, Feb 6 (UrduPoint / Pakistan Point News - 7th Feb, 2022 ) :Queen Elizabeth II on Sunday became the first British monarch to reign for seven decades, announcing her "sincere wish" that Camilla, the wife of her heir Prince Charles, should ultimately be known as Queen Consort.

-Elizabeth II made the announcement in a message renewing her pledge to spend her life serving the nation as she began her Platinum Jubilee in subdued fashion at Sandringham, her estate in eastern England.

 Britain's longest-serving monarch acceded to the throne aged 25 on February 6, 1952, following the death of her father King George VI.